tomasnorre/crawler/Documentation/Troubleshooting/Index.rst

 is marked as done, if not you should perform this step.

 See related issue: `[BUG] Crawling Depth not respected #464 <https://github.com/AOEpeople/crawler/issues/464>`_

+Update from older versions
+''''''''''''''''''''''''''

+If you update the extension from older versions you can run into following error:

+SQL error: 'Field 'sys_domain_base_url' doesn't have a default value'

+Make sure to delete all unnecessary fields from database tabeles.
+You can do this in the backend via "Analyze Database Structure"-Tool or if you have typo3-console installed via command line command "typo3cms database:updateschema".